ashishWaghmare/tree-rpc/readme.md

-    Challenge #1: RPC Service
-Create an async RPC service and client that communicate over a message bus.
-The goal of the RPC service is to parse trees using recursive decent.

-Challenge #2: Family Tree

-Semi-structure-to-kickstart-ideas:

-Relationship {
-SPOUSE
-MOTHER
-FATHER
-SIBLING
-GRANDPARENT
-OTHER
-NONE
-}

-public ? getFamilyTree(); // A call to <Person>.getFamilyTree() will return a graphic (either in text or image) of the person's familial connections with names and relationship shown.

 ## Objective

 Server is having tree stored which has to be served to different clients.
 Oneof the mechansim to serve this graph is by using Message Queue ( which is hornetq in this case).

 ## Overview